obfuscated-D/EnderXY/README.md

 - Make it easily assembled
 - Make it easily sourced

-# What to expect
-This is a pretty fun build, and in the end you have a good, capable printer.
-However, keep in mind that this is made entirely from a *very cheap printer*.
-The main advantage is the CoreXY kinematics, which allows for faster print speeds, and less ghosting.
-It only gets better from there, with the addition of linear rails, a better extruder, and a better hotend, klipper, etc. you can expect to print at a much higher quality, and much, much faster than the stock Ender 3.

 ## Print specs
 So far, on the bone stock conversion, I can reliably print very good quality at 10k acceleration, and around 120mm/s with a .2 layer height.
 The mk8 extruder really maxes out around 10mm/s^3.